Best Investing Apps for Beginners 2026: 10 Picks That Actually Deliver ROI

 How We Evaluated These Investing Apps

-Here's the methodology, kept simple:
+Here's what we looked at, kept simple:

 - Cost structure — Fees, commissions, account minimums, and hidden charges